MHLI

 Harmonic hues in rich materiality of silk, straw marquetry and slubbed linen wrap the surfaces of the primary suite.

-We selected the neon coil chandelier to float in effervescent counterpoint to the restrained formality of the space and playfully capture the client's connection to the tech industry.
+The neon coil chandelier floats in effervescent counterpoint to the restrained formality of the space and playfully captures the client's connection to the tech industry.
 Geometric, metallic tile surrounds the fireplace, creating a focal point on a wall of custom wardrobes faced in smoked acrylic and wire mesh.

 The spirit of monumental cathedrals and medieval monasteries informed the contemplative mood of the dining room.